• About Us

 If your license is suspended or revoked, you will need to follow a few steps to get it back:

-• Visit your local driver license office.
+• Visit your local NCDMV driver license office

-• Pay a $50 fee to the DMV.
+• Pay a $50 service fee and a $70 restoration fee to the DMV

-• Reapply for your driver license.
+• Reapply for your driver’s license

-• Take any required tests.
+• Take any required tests

 Suspension Hearings in North Carolina